Tomas-Kaiser/node-course/README.md

 <b>Uninstalling a Package</b>

 - `npm un mongoose` or `npm uninstall mongoose` to uninstal mongoose.
 It is going to be removed from package.json as well as in node_modules

+-To install/uninstall packages globally, use -g flag such as `npm -g outdated`.